kelayamatoz/Digital-Systems-Design-Lab/sshfs.md

-# Mount the Spatial Directory on Tucson
+# Mount the Spatial Directory on Lagos

 ## Mac
 ### Prerequisites